v-rajagt/IntuneDocs/intune/protect/checkpoint-sandblast-mobile-mtd-connector-integration.md

 # Integrate Check Point SandBlast Mobile with Intune

+> [!NOTE]
+> This Mobile Threat Defense vendor is not supported for unenrolled devices.

 ## Before you begin

 > [!NOTE]
-> The steps below need to be taken in the [Check Point SandBlast Mobile MTD console](https://intune-4.eu1.locsec.net/).
+> The steps below need to be taken in the [Check Point SandBlast Mobile console](https://intune-4.eu1.locsec.net/).

 Before starting the process of integrating Check Point SandBlast Mobile with Intune, make sure you have the following: